 For example, there is the existence of Cavalry Archers.
 These are more akin to Archers than they are to Scouts or Knights, meaning that Knights are very strong against them and so are Skirmishers, and Pikemen are not strong against them at all as they’ll be picked off from distance.

-Blacksmith upgrades also make a huge difference.
+Upgrades also make a huge difference.

-If you had fully upgraded Knights attacking non-upgraded Pikemen, you would probably win with a small numbers advantage.
+If you had fully upgraded Knights attacking non-upgraded Pikemen, you would win with a small numbers advantage.

 Quantities of units matters a lot.
 Just because the enemy has a good counter to you, it doesn’t mean you can’t win the fight by completely outnumbering them.
 This doesn’t mean you should intentionally make the wrong units, of course.